CryptoSteam0/CryptoSteam0/README.md

 Day 4 Work
 Day 5 Rest
 Day 6 Rest
-Day 6 Work / Rest
+Day 7 Work / Rest
+Day 8 Work
 <!---
 CryptoSteam0/CryptoSteam0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.